FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 - Keeping business logic organized and reusable
 - Improving internal tools and administrative systems
 - Connecting databases, services, users, permissions, and business workflows
-- Writing code that is practical, readable, and easier to improve over time
 - Creating systems that can be initialized and reproduced with clear setup commands
 - Turning real operational processes into structured software systems